chrisgalgojr/chrisgalgojr.github.io/_posts/2020-06-12-What-do-we-know-about-Covid19-in-the-Philippines:-Tracking-cases-and-facility-capacity.md

 Layout: Post
 ---

-My friend Jade Vincent Membrebe recently mapped the current active cases of COVID 19 in Leyte (you can check his [blog](https://jadevincentmembrebe.wordpress.com/2020/06/08/covid-19-cases-in-leyte/?fbclid=IwAR03Wd4A5jc3EZMneCKSxtcVVon40hk9YBtkcsj3jP9oRY_KMOqKMrSUnzA) here).
+My friend Jade Vincent Membrebe recently mapped the current active cases of COVID 19 in Leyte (you can check his [blog](https://jadevincentmembrebe.wordpress.com/2020/06/08/covid-19-cases-in-leyte/?fbclid=IwAR03Wd4A5jc3EZMneCKSxtcVVon40hk9YBtkcsj3jP9oRY_KMOqKMrSUnzA).
 Inspired by his effort, I have combined important statistics (notable cases, facility capacity, the number of testing, etc. ) from ourworldindata.org and local database systems into this blog, hoping that we look at the current issue from a better and more factual perspective.